Cross Country Skiing: A Beginner’s Guide To Nordic Skiing

 Glide and Stride

-Glide and stride techniques are essential for maintaining momentum and efficiency while skiing.
+Glide and stride are essential for maintaining momentum and efficiency while skiing.
 Glide refers to the time spent on one ski when the other ski is off the ground, while stride refers to the alternating forward movement of each ski.
 These techniques require coordination, balance, and proper weight transfer.
 Practicing these skills will help you find your rhythm and achieve a smooth and fluid skiing experience.

 Herringbone Technique